imjoy-team/ImJoy/docs/development.md

 ### Typical scenarios

-This allows you include public libraries with `pip` or `conda`, but also your own libraries.
-Below we describe some of the most commonly encountered scenarios.
+Here we describe typically encountered scenarios to add requirements for public or your own libraries.

 #### pip repositories
 Your python module is deployed to as a pip repository (`pip.pypa.io`).
 You can